 by Claire Legrand Year Published: 2017

 Reading because it was recommended by a student, "This is the best book I have ever read in my life and I want everyone to read it."
-A wonderful story where Finley is ent to live with family she has never met becasue her parents need some time to work on thier marriage.
+A wonderful story where Finley is sent to live with family she has never met because her parents need some time to work on their marriage.
 As family secrets are revealed, Finley can take safety in knowing Everwood will always be there for her.
-As Finley's life starts to spiral out of her control, she discovers that she is stronger and braver then she ever imagined.
-Mental health is interwoven in this tale and Finley's journey to improved mental health.
+As Finley's life starts to spiral out of her control, she discovers that she is stronger and braver than she ever imagined.
+Mental health is interwoven in this tale as Finley journeys to improved mental health.

 by Adam Gidwitz Year Published: 2010